Skip to content

 Another aspect to like about this model is its overall fit and feel during workouts.
 This shoe has an internal neoprene construction that is enclosed with a monofilament 3D fabric shell.
 The combination of these two provides a nice locked-down feeling and this model never runs into heel slip issues whatsoever.

 To add to the snugger fit that comes with this model, the outsole and midsole do a really good job of providing a responsive and versatile feeling.
-The outsole on this model breaks in really easy and the toe box has a high level of maneuverability which is awesome for multi-directional athletes.
+The outsole on this model breaks in really easily, and the toe box has a high level of maneuverability, which is awesome for multi-directional athletes.

-The midsole is constructed with a double-density EVA foam and overall I thought this midsole did a good job at walking the fine line between stability and responsiveness.
+The midsole is constructed with a double-density EVA foam, and overall, I thought this midsole did a good job of walking the fine line between stability and responsiveness.
 To be quite honest, the midsole in this model reminds me a bit of the Nike Metcon 5’s performance – in a good way.

 The final pro with this model is the upper construction and its overall durability.
 When I read that this shoe’s internal construction was neoprene I got a little nervous about it stretching and breaking down fairly quickly.
 I’m glad FOOST chose the monofilament 3D fabric that they did for the upper in this model.